A.I.101 Part #2: Demystifying AI for Edu...

 I used ChatGPT to create an email for a parent about their child who is struggling in French class.
 At first, the email was very broad.
 Then, I added in more specifics, such as struggling with our new vocabulary and verb tense and ChatGPT added that into the email.
 I liked this second email a lot better because while it still provided blanks for me to fill in, most of the email was pre-written, which can save tons of time.

-riley-walker About 2 months ago
+riley-walker 7 months ago

 Posted Image